 2. Castor oil for skin care.

 Castor oil is a wonderful addition to any skincare regimen.
 Healers have long used it to treat age spots, rashes, stretch marks, and sunburns—just to name a few.
-And now that we know that castor oil exhibits anti-fungal and anti-inflammatory properties, it makes sense that it can quell skin issues.
+And now that we know that castor oil exhibits anti-fungal and anti-inflammatory properties6, it makes sense that it can quell skin issues.
 Castor oil is also a safe alternative for children and moms can even use castor oil for baby’s diaper rashes by applying a little around the area.

 3. Castor oil for hair growth and scalp care.